Minerals Program

 The number of fatalities has greatly decreased during the last decade.
 Each and every fatality is a tragedy; however, the lessons learned by the company and fellow mine employees are of great value.
 Once the fatality investigation of an accident has been conducted by a team of inspectors, a report is filed as to any preventative measures that could have been taken to prevent the unfortunate death.
 In addition, fliers sent from the Department concerning the unsafe practices and updated training at the Oklahoma Miner Training Institute help make the industry aware as to how to prevent similar accidents on their locations.

-There has not been a mine related fatality since 2019, four years ago.
-Prior to the 2019 fatality, the pervious one occurred in 2012.
+There was one fatal accident in December 2023.
+Prior to that, there had not been a mine-related fatality since 2019, and the previous one occurred in 2012.
 In 2010, two (2) fatalities occurred and in 2009 one (1) fatality.
 Reports for each fatality mentioned above are available by request.

 Revenue Collected